tox-rs/tox-human/src/groupchat_packets.md

 --------- | ------
 `2`       | `peer number`

-When a peer quit running, it need to freeze group chat rather than remove it.
+When a peer quit running, it need to freeze conference rather than remove it.

 When a peer receives this packet then:

-- send rejoin packet to the group members.
+- send rejoin packet to the conference members.
 - save peer info list.
 - delete peer.